xcuadrado/api/README.md

 ## User Analysis page

-This returns the analysis page allowing the user to get a quick preview of his advertisements.
-It is returned as an iFrame.
-Does not require an auth token.
+This returns the analysis page in an iFrame.
+The analysis page contains a bunch of charts and data giving the user hints about how well his website could perform in AdWords.
+It does not require an auth token.

 **Route**

-    GET /analaysis/:website_url
+    GET /analaysis

-**Params**

-    :website_url - the url of the vendor without http, required.

 **Example**

-    GET /analysis/foo.com
+    GET /analysis

 **Response**